GeoscienceAustralia/digitalearthau/modules/README.md

 The module will disable locally installed python packages to prevent conflicts by setting `PYTHONNOUSERSITE`

-## Data Cube module
+## Data Cube Module

-The data cube module contains the Data Cube code.
-It is built against a specific environment module.
+The data cube module contains the Open Data Cube library.
+It is built against a specific Python envionment module (ie. frozen to specific versions of each of our dependencies)

 ### Creation